SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

 # Kubernetes Processor

-The `k8sprocessor` allow automatic tagging of spans with k8s metadata.
+The `k8sprocessor` automatically tags logs, metrics and traces with Kubernetes metadata like pod name, namespace name etc.

-It automatically discovers k8s resources (pods), extracts metadata from them and adds theextracted metadata to the relevant spans.
-The processor use the kubernetes API to discover all pods running in a cluster, keeps a record of their IP addresses and interesting metadata.
-Upon receiving spans, the processor tries to identify the source IP address of the service that sent the spans and matches it with the in memory data.
-If a match is found, the cached metadata is added to the spans as attributes.
+It automatically discovers k8s resources (pods), extracts metadata from them and adds the extracted metadata to the records.
+The processor uses the Kubernetes API to discover all pods running in a cluster, keeps a record of their IP addresses and interesting metadata.
+Upon receiving records, the processor tries to identify the pod that sent the record and matches it with the in-memory data.
+If a match is found, the cached metadata is added to the record as attributes.

 ## Config